solipsis-project/FALocalRepo/README.md

 </div>

-This is a fork of [the original FALocalRepo](https://github.com/FurryCoders/FALocalRepo) designed to allow support for websites other than FurAffinity.
+This is a fork of [FALocalRepo](https://github.com/FurryCoders/FALocalRepo) designed to allow support for websites other than FurAffinity.
 Discussion of the fork can be found [here](https://github.com/orgs/FurryCoders/discussions/1).

 ## How to use this fork